Mindaugas: Name

 In the 13th century Lithuania had little contact with foreign lands.
 Lithuanian names sounded obscure and unfamiliar to various chroniclers, who altered them to sound more like names in their native language.
-Mindaugas's name in historic texts was recorded in various distorted forms: Mindowe, Mendog, Mindog, Mendolphus in Latin; Mindouwe, Myndow, Myndawe, and Mindaw in German; Mendog, Mondog, Mendoch, and Mindovg in Polish; and Mindovg, Mindog, and Mindowh in Old Church Slavonic, among others.
-Since Old Church Slavonic sources provide the most information about Mindaugas's life, they were judged the most reliable by linguists reconstructing his original Lithuanian name.
-The most popular Old Church Slavonic rendition was Mindovg, which can quite easily and naturally be reconstructed as Mindaugas or Mindaugis.
+Mindaugas's name in historic texts was recorded in various distorted forms: Mindowe, Mendog, Mindog, and Mendolphus in Latin; Mindouwe, Myndow, Myndawe, and Mindaw in German; Mendog, Mondog, Mendoch, and Mindovg in Polish; and Mindovg and Mindog in Russian, among others.
+Since Russian sources provide the most information about Mindaugas's life, they were judged the most reliable by linguists reconstructing his original Lithuanian name.
+The most popular Russian rendition was Mindovg, which can quite easily and naturally be reconstructed as Mindaugas or Mindaugis.
 In 1909 the Lithuanian linguist Kazimieras Būga published a research paper supporting the suffix -as, which has since been widely accepted.
-Mindaugas is an archaic disyllabic Lithuanian name, used before the Christianization of Lithuania, and consists of two components: min and daug.
-Its etymology may be traced to "daug menąs" (much wisdom) or "daugio minimas" (much fame).
+Mindaugas is an archaic dithematic Lithuanian name, used before the Christianization of Lithuania, and consists of two components: min and daug.
+Its etymology may be traced to daug menąs (much wisdom) or daugio minimas (much fame).